Healthy Italian Cooking at Home

 Directions

-Preheat the oven to 350 degrees.
-Spray a casserole dish (with lid or you can use foil) with cooking spray and large enough to accommodate all of the peppers.
+Preheat the oven to 350 degrees F. Spray a casserole dish (with lid or you can use foil) with cooking spray and large enough to accommodate all of the peppers.

 Combine the couscous or farro or rice and pesto.
 Stir together.
 Taste and adjust seasonings, adding salt and if needed.